Romper Room

 Romper Room is an American children's television series that was franchised and syndicated from 1953 to 1994.
-The program targeted preschoolers (children five years of age or younger), and was created and produced by Bert Claster and his presenter wife, Nancy, of Claster Television.
-The national version was presented by Nancy Terrell.
-Romper Room was also franchised internationally at various times in Canada, the United Kingdom, Japan, Finland, New Zealand, Puerto Rico, Paraguay and Australia.
+The program targeted preschoolers (children five years of age or younger), and was created and produced by Bert Claster and his presenter wife, Nancy Claster, of Claster Television.
+Sally Claster Bell Gelbard, their daughter, later trained hostesses.
+The national version was presented by Nancy Terrell and filmed in Baltimore from its inception in 1953.

-Founding
+International television franchises

+Romper Room was also franchised internationally at various times in Canada, the United Kingdom, Japan, the Philippines, Finland, New Zealand, Puerto Rico, Paraguay, Australia, Papua New Guinea, Argentina and Greece.

 American television franchises and syndications

-Romper Room was a rare case of a series being both franchised and syndicated, and it was also revealed that local affiliates—Los Angeles and New York being prime examples—would produce their own versions of the show instead of airing the national telecast.
-For some time, local shows all over the world used the same script but with local children; some affiliates, starting with KWEX-TV in San Antonio, translated the scripts into Spanish for local airings.
-Kids would be on waiting lists for years (sometimes before birth) to be on the show.
-It was called "an actual kindergarten".
-Originally filmed in Baltimore from its inception in 1953, Romper Room eventually moved its broadcast facilities to Chicago and then moved back to Baltimore in 1981.
+Romper Room was a rare case of a series being both franchised and syndicated, and some local affiliates—Los Angeles and New York being prime examples—would produce their own versions of the show instead of airing the national telecast.
+For some time, local shows all over the world used the same script but with local children.